 '''

 NRC_INSTANCE NrcWorkerInstance(NRC_WORKER w);

 char NrcWorkerName(NRC_WORKER w);

+as usual.
+There is also

+char NrcWorkerConvertedName(NRC_WORKER w);

 '''

 This returns the name that will be used to identify w in the converted instances and solutions.
-This could be just NrcWorkerName(w), but it could also be the value of the worker_word parameter of NrcInstanceMake followed by a number, if NRC decides that NrcWorkerName(w) is not suitable as it stands (if it begins with a digit, or is very long).
+This could be just NrcWorkerName (w), but it could also be the value of the worker_word parameter of NrcInstanceMake followed by a number, if NRC decides that NrcWorkerName (w) is not suitable as it stands (if it begins with a digit, or is very long).